dnut/upgrade/README.md

 To ensure that automated system upgrades do not interrupt normal system functioning, kernel-modules-hook is also a dependency.

+## Installation

+[upgrade](https://aur.archlinux.org/packages/upgrade) is available in the Arch User Repository.

 ## Configuration

 ### /etc/upgrade.conf